-With disclaimers out of the way time to take a look at the iClever Portable Bluetooth Speaker.
-Why would I need one?
-I had no need for one really.
+Why would one need a Bluetooth speaker I had no need for one really.
 Have a fairly decent Sony iPod dock which is powered from the mains.
 If needed so I can drag a laptop around or stream music from my mobile.
-Or so I thought… Speaker has arrived and I wanted to see if I can make the use of it.
+Or so I thought… the iClever Portable Bluetooth Speaker has arrived and I wanted to see if I can make the use of it.

 Let’s get physical… physical

 I’m writing this listening to the random tunes streamed from my phone.
 The device is smaller than I was expecting from the picture, size of the palm I’d say.
 I always get that premium feel if a gadget has a correct weight to it and the iClever Portable Bluetooth Speaker hits the right spot.
 Alu case topped with plastic is rigid and does not creak when squeezed.
 So far so good.
 Buttons are ok, with a rubbery feel and tactile feedback.

 Here also comes the first criticism of the device.
 Side panel sports an AUX in and micro USB port for charging both covered by a little too flimsy cover.
 A real shame as up until now, the quality of the device has been premium.
 With the speaker, you get the necessary cables and a short lead for carrying it.

 I’m Blue da ba dee da ba tooth…

 Word of warning.
 Connecting to the iClever Portable Bluetooth Speaker results in a heart attack.
 The speaker has been set quite loud (and it is a LOUD device) and when put in a pairing mode, an overly enthusiastic voice will provide you with the feedback.
 In fact, this gentleman will announce himself again when you are connected, making sure you are that you are terrified correctly.
 With time this becomes less scary but more annoying.
 I’d like to be given an option of a short beep instead.